mkrizmancic/my_graphs_dataset/README.md

     | Vertices     | 3 | 4 | 5 | 6 | 7 |  8  |   9  |   10   |
     |------------- |---|---|---|---|---|-----|------|--------|
     | No. of graphs| 2 | 6 | 21|112|853|11117|261080|11716571|
+2. Ability to generate random graphs with specified number of vertices of the following types:
+   * Erdős-Rényi
+   * Barabási-Albert
+   * Watts-Strogatz
+   * Newmann-Watts-Strogatz
+   * Stochastic block model
+   * Regular graphs (with random _degree_)
+   * Power-law trees
+   * Caveman
+   * Catterpillar
+   * Lobster

+3. Ability to generate parametric fixed graphs with specified number of vertices of the following types:
+   * Grid (with _height_ and _width_ as close as possible)
+   * Ladder
+   * Line
+   * Cycle
+   * Star
+   * Full _r_-ary trees (with random _r_)
+   * Wheel
+   * Lollipop
+   * Barbell

 ### Scripts
-1. `converter.py` - Converts the graphs between different formats.
+1. `converter.py` - Converts the text files with graphs between different formats.
-   1. grap6 <--> edgelist
+   * grap6 <--> edgelist
-   1. ...
 1. `file_list_snapshot.py` - Creates a snapshot of the file list in the dataset.
+1. `graph_generators.py` - Definitions for random and fixed graph generation.
 1. `dataset_loader.py` - Loads the dataset into memory.
+1. `tests.py` - Testing individual components of the dataset.

 ## Usage
 ### Generating the dataset
-The files are not actually stored because they can be easily generated.
+The files with raw graph descriptions are not actually stored because they can be easily generated.
 I am using the great `geng` tool from the `nauty` package to generate the graphs.
 > McKay, B.D. and Piperno, A., Practical Graph Isomorphism, II, Journal of Symbolic Computation, 60 (2014), pp. 94-112, https://doi.org/10.1016/j.jsc.2013.09.003
 >
 > Available at https://pallini.di.uniroma1.it/

 The precompiled version of the `geng` tool is available from the Releases section.
 Download the executable into the main `my_graphs_dataset` directory and run it with